sonyography/100DaysOfCode/r1-log.md

 ### R1D18 - 6 Oct'23, Fri
 Modularising UI Code into components and passing parameters between components seems like a pain

+## R1D19 - 7 Oct'23, Sat
+Finished splitting the Mood Entry Screen into components.
+Once I understood the principle, it turned out to be really easy.
+Also finally, fixed the UI which now clearly shows which emotion is selected and allows deselection.